On the time consistency of collective preferences: Collective Preferences

 \end{defn}

 A simple characterization of individual and collective indices of TCF is given next.
-A similar result is obtained in \cite{gollierzeckh05}, for the case that $x$ follows an exogenous process.
+A similar result is obtained in \cite{gollierzeckh05}, when $\hat{x}_t$ follows an exogenous process.
 Note that the result is independent of functional forms.

 \begin{prop} Assume that $s \in \mathcal{S}$ is an optimal sharing rule.
-Then, for each $i \in N$ and for all $(x_t,\theta_t) \in X\!\times \Theta^n$, individual and aggregate indices of TCF satisfy the following properties
+Then, for each $i \in N$ and for all $(\hat{x}_t,\theta_t) \in \hat{X}\!\times \Theta^n$, individual and aggregate indices of TCF satisfy the following properties

 \end{prop}

 \begin{proof} See \cite{gollierzeckh05} and \cite{wilson68}. \end{proof}